KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		:start-at: # For FetchContent_Declare() and FetchContent_MakeAvailable()
 		:end-before: # Files

 	After setting our CMake version, we include ``FetchContent`` and use it to get the OpenXR-SDK from Khronos's GitHub page.
+Now, we will add to our ``CMakeLists.txt`` to specify the source and header files by adding the following code.
+Here, we are including all the files needed for our project.

 	.. container:: d3d11
 		:name: d3d11-id-1